Janko-360/DB_design_and_vis/README.md

 ## Usage of this project
 - Go for it, have fun.
 Use it how ever you want and if you can learn something new, that would be great.
 - **BUT** don't copy this project for any academic work.
 My project is in the system first.
-- Only use this to make meningful decisions when the SOC jobs to NAICS industries junction table has been finetuned.
-It was a fast job and is inacurate.
+- Only use this to make meaningful decisions when the SOC jobs to NAICS industries junction table has been finetuned.
+It was a fast job and is inaccurate.

 <br>